toutjavascript/Fooocus-Log-Viewer/README.md

 This add-on is validated from V2.1.852 Fooocus version.

-Each update is at risk to break the proper functionning of the script.
+Each Fooocus update is at risk to break the proper functionning of this script.

 Please contact when broken.

-Please share your ideas here by opening discussion.

 ## Original idea and work